mwmarkland/Things_Ive_Learned/powershell.md

 Could probably pipe GetString into `clip` and then past into Notepad perhaps?
 Can send to VSCode by piping into `code -`.

+### Select-String line limit
+By default `Select-String` will limit the size of the output line to match the console size even if you are piping it into something else.
+Here is an example that gets around that.

+`Select-String "cpassx" .\PASCAL_VM_7.6_VM_compiler_scan.20240522.txt |Select-Object -ExpandProperty line | code -`

 ## Web Resources

 ### Learning